 Real religion, the kind that passes muster before God the Father, is this: “Reach out to the homeless and loveless in their plight….”
 James 1:27

 12-Step Groups: Zion Lutheran serves our local community by providing a place for many of the 12-step groups to meet.
 At present we have six different NA groups that meet at Zion each week.
 These groups also hold marathon meetings over Thanksgiving and Christmas.

 ACCESS Food Bank: Zion makes generous monthly donations of food and miscellaneous household and medical supplies, as well as volunteer work, to ACCESS.

 TOPS (Take Off Pounds Sensibly): Zion provides a weekly meeting place for this weight loss support group.

 Christian Health and Caring: Several congregation members make themselves available to provide transportation to church as needed, and a special area is set aside in the sanctuary for those who are wheelchair-bound so they have a safe place to worship.
-Pastor’s sermons and Sunday bulletin are sent out each week to those who wish to receive them.
+Sunday bulletins are sent out each week to those who wish to receive them.

 Can tabs are collected and donated to Rogue Valley Dialysis Services, which are used to help with patient transportation.

 Campbell Soup labels are also collected and donated to Orchard Hill Elementary School

 Need prayer?
 We have sincere Christians who would be honored to pray for you.
 Calls (541-772-4674) and emails (email@example.com) are welcome for any type of question, such as, “what is a Lutheran?
 What is a Christian?
 What does it take to get God’s help in my life”.

 “Then….when He saw the man, He felt compassion for him.
 Going over to him,…soothed his wounds with olive oil and wine and bandaged them.”
 Luke 10:33..34